Zireael07/awesome-tabletop-rpgs/readme.md

 - [Lady Blackbird](http://www.onesevendesign.com/ladyblackbird/) - a small system that spawned several hacks (CC)
 - [Microlite20](https://microlite20.org/) - d20 distilled down to the basics (OGL)
 - [null.hack](https://github.com/ghostctrl/null.hack) - awesome game based on Mothership RPG (Panic!
 Engine) - d100 based
+- [One Roll Engine](http://www.1km1kt.net/rpg/one-roll-engine-toolkit/comment-page-1) - an awesome system that is based on a pool of d10 (or d6) and finding sets of matching dice (CC)
 - [Opend6](http://opend6project.org/) - SRD for a system that sums up a pool of d6s (OGL)
 - [Open Adventure](https://github.com/openadventure/Open-Adventure) - an open system that uses a d6-d6 as core (CC)
 - [Open Core Roleplaying System](https://www.drivethrurpg.com/product/2727/Open-Core-Role-Playing-System-Classic) - an d20 system that allows swapping the d20 out for some other dice (OGL)